 1. What is eating Gilbert Grape?
 Answer for the time, up until his mother dies.
-Suggested Response: There are many ways to express them.
-They include the following.
+Suggested Response: There are many ways to express the answer each of which can be turned into a discussion of a theme from the film.
+Strong responses include the following.
 Students will undoubtedly come up with more.

 3. Several motifs tie the story together and point in the direction of theme.
 Name one of these motifs and explain its value in the story.
 Suggested Response: There are several important motifs in the film.
 These include: (1) The coming of new businesses to the town, Food Land and Burger Barn.
 (2) The repeated line "We're not going anywhere" expresses Gilbert's problem which is reiterated.
 (3) The water tower and Arnie's attraction to it point out the constant dangers from which Arnie needs protection;

 4. Describe Gilbert's feelings toward Arnie.
 Suggested Response: Answers will differ but a good response will recognize that Gilbert had conflicting feelings.
 He loved Arnie and knew that he had the responsibility, by default, to take care of his brother.
 However, there were times when Gilbert resented Arnie and didn't take care of the boy, such as when Gilbert left Arnie in the bath and when he hit Arnie.
 Teachers should stress that these are natural feelings which many people feel when they are required to take care of loved ones who are ill or disabled.

 For 15 additional Discussion Questions concerning theme, symbol, expository phase and other elements of fiction see the Supplemental Materials for this Guide.

 Most of the discussion questions in this Guide and in the Supplemental Materials can serve as writing prompts.
 Additional assignments include: